OGlou7/multipage-website-in-php/README.md

 ## Problems encountered

-* August 1st 2018 ABP desactivate their website
-* Missing some info + img for our website
+* August 1st 2018,the original website was desactivated and we couldn't get some information we needed for our new project.
 *
 *